 The FAC Rules can be found online at:

 The FSEC Standards adopted by reference in these Rules can also be found online

-Both solar thermal collector and system certifications may be verified online through either the FSEC solar thermal certification portal or the SRCC solar thermal certification portal.
+Both solar thermal collector and system certifications may be verified online through either the FSEC solar thermal certification portal, the SRCC solar thermal certification portal, or the IAPMO certification portal.
 The databases on these portals are searchable for both Collector Certifications and System Certifications and by Company Name and by Certification ID.

 No, FSEC is no longer an SRCC-accredited test laboratory.
 However, FSEC accepts the solar thermal collector test results from accredited test laboratories and continues to conduct solar thermal collector and system research on a contract basis.
 Parties interested on solar thermal collector or system research are encouraged to contact FSEC by electronic mail to email@example.com.
 Manufacturers and vendors seeking standardized solar thermal collector or solar thermal system testing are encouraged to contact the Solar Rating & Certification Corporation™ (SRCC).
 A listing of SRCC-accredited test laboratories who perform this service can be found online at http://www.solar-rating.org/test_labs/approved_labs.html.